nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_ALIBI.md

 1. Which components do you need to create for this feature?
 1. Where is the data coming from in the API?
 Do you need a new provider?
-1. Which component should dispatch a custom event when the user clicks on the alibi button?
+1. Which component should listen for the click event on the Alibis button?
-1. Which component should react to that custom event?
-1. Does data need to be send along with the event?
+1. What should happen when the button is clicked?
 1. Which DOM element would contain the list of alibis?
 Do you need a new one, or can they go in an existing one?